 Hosted in Adelaide 4-5 June 2026 at the National Wine Centre of Australia

-Next year’s conference planning is well underway, and promises a plethora of fabulous speakers, discussions, networking and valuable information.
-The conference program schedule will be similar to 2025.
-We look forward to bringing you further details shortly.
-Please visit the conference website for further details and to register for updates: https://coatconference.com.au/
+This year’s conference is now open for registration, and promises a plethora of fabulous speakers, discussions, networking and valuable information.
+Please visit the conference website for further details and to register: https://coatconference.com.au/

 From 2026 and then every two years, the Council of Australasian Tribunals (COAT) will offer an Award of up to $10,000 to encourage research and best practice in an area of tribunal excellence in Australia and New Zealand.
 The successful applicant will be invited to present the outcome of their study at the COAT annual conference.
 Find out more / Apply now